 - Bill of Rights top floor lounge

 Well-planned open space contributes to the quality of life on campus by supporting its many social, educational, ecological, recreational, and aesthetic needs.

-The University utilizes green cleaning processes and procedures that consider the balance between cost, effectiveness, safety, environmental impact, equipment, industry standards, and final disposal of product.
+The University utilizes green cleaning processes and procedures that consider the balance among cost, effectiveness, safety, environmental impact, equipment, industry standards, and final disposal of product.

-Hofstra continues to provide hydration stations throughout the campus to provide cold, fresh drinking water for refillable containers.
+Hydration stations throughout the campus continue to provide cold, fresh drinking water for refillable containers.
 See the list of current locations!

 The University is committed to providing outdoor and indoor light in an energy-efficient manner.

 The Physical Plant Department works closely with the Purchasing Department to ensure that the University uses "green" products whenever possible.